Lithium: Atomic and physical

 The alkali metals are also called the lithium family, after its leading element.
 Like the other alkali metals (which are sodium (Na), potassium (K), rubidium (Rb), caesium (Cs), and francium (Fr)), lithium has a single valence electron that, in the presence of solvents, is easily released to form Li^{+}.
-Because of this, lithium is a good conductor of heat and electricity as well as a highly reactive element, though it is the least reactive of the alkali metals.
+Because of this, lithium is a good conductor of heat and electricity as well as being chemically reactive, though it is the least reactive of the alkali metals.
 Lithium's lower reactivity is due to the proximity of its valence electron to its nucleus (the remaining two electrons are in the 1s orbital, much lower in energy, and do not participate in chemical bonds).
 Molten lithium is significantly more reactive than its solid form.

 Lithium metal is soft enough to be cut with a knife.
 It is silvery-white.
 In air it oxidizes to lithium oxide.
-Its melting point of 180.50 C and its boiling point of 1342 C are each the highest of all the alkali metals while its density of 0.534 g/cm^{3} is the lowest.
+Its melting point of 180.50 C and its boiling point of 1342 C are each the highest of all the alkali metals.

-Lithium has a very low density (0.534 g/cm^{3}), comparable with pine wood.
-It is the least dense of all elements that are solids at room temperature; the next lightest solid element (potassium, at 0.862 g/cm^{3}) is more than 60% denser.
-Apart from helium and hydrogen, as a solid it is less dense than any other element as a liquid, being only two-thirds as dense as liquid nitrogen (0.808 g/cm^{3}).
+Lithium has the lowest density (0.534 g/cm^{3}) of all metals under standard conditions.
 Lithium can float on the lightest hydrocarbon oils and is one of only three metals that can float on water, the other two being sodium and potassium.